 When invoicing for principal care management services, a physician or another qualified healthcare professional (QHCP) is required.

-The CMS has not specifically specified, but they anticipate that the bulk of PCM services will be provided and invoiced by licensed healthcare providers who are committed to managing patients with difficult chronic illnesses.
+The CMS has not been defined, but they believe that the majority of PCM services will be given and invoiced by licensed physicians who are dedicated to managing patients with complex chronic conditions.
 According to the 2020 MPFS, PCM is reserved for patients whose illnesses require medical attention from a licensed practitioner to stabilize them before returning their care to their primary care physician.

 Requirements: